Image Credit: Scott Webb

-If you are not the creative type you can buy beeswax wraps such as these ones made by SuperBee.
-Yes, they do have unicorns on them.
+If you are not the creative type you can buy beeswax wraps such as these ones made by Bee's Trend.

 Avoiding single use coffee cups is a no-brainer for anyone striving to live a zero waste lifestyle.
 Bring your own mug to work (there are millions languishing unloved on the shelves of the UK's charity shops and can be bought cheaply if they tend to 'disappear' or get broken) and carry a reusable coffee cup or an insulated stainless steel mug to your favourite coffee shop for a take-out.

 They come in every type of cute design imaginable and are available all over the place, online, at supermarkets and from department stores.

 There are a million different designs available; I love this funky reusable cup from Circular and Co which is one of the many available.
 What makes it special is that it is made out of recycled coffee cups.